Western Kenya · Est. 2018

 We Are Solving

-Smallholder farmers produce over 80% of the food in Kenya — yet they remain the most financially vulnerable people in the food chain.
+Smallholder farmers in Western Kenya — in counties like Kisumu, Kisii, Siaya, Vihiga, Homabay, Migori, Nyamira, Nandi, Kericho, Bungoma, Kakamega, and Busia — produce some of the finest herbs and spices in the world.
+Yet they remain the most financially vulnerable people in the food chain.
 The system is broken: exploitative middlemen extract value at every step, post-harvest losses regularly exceed 50%, and farmers have no direct access to the premium markets that their produce deserves.

-The result is that Kenya's best herbs and spices — moringa, hibiscus, chilli, soursop — are sold at commodity prices that don't reflect their quality, while buyers in Europe, Asia, and North America pay premium prices to middlemen who add little value.
+The result is that Kenya's best moringa, hibiscus, chilli, and soursop are sold at commodity prices that don't reflect their quality, while buyers in Europe, Asia, and North America pay premium prices to middlemen who add little value.

-Victoria Agribusiness was founded to break that cycle.
+Victoria Agribusiness was founded to break that cycle — starting from the rich soils of Western Kenya.

 of Kenya's food grown by smallholder farmers